c-harding/atlas/README.md

 ## Usage

 Atlas is written in Ruby 2.7, so you will need to install it if you haven’t already.
-If you get a `GemNotFoundException`, then `gem install` any missing dependencies.
+Use `bundle install` to install the dependencies.

 Clone the file `atlasrc.yaml.sample` into `atlasrc.yaml`.